gustaveroussy/sopa/docs/tutorials/cli_usage.md

     # it will generate a '/path/to/sample/directory.zarr' directory
     sopa read /path/to/sample/directory --technology cosmx
     ```

-    !!! warning
-        The CosMX data requires stitching the FOVs.
-It will be added soon, see [this issue](https://github.com/gustaveroussy/sopa/issues/5).
 === "PhenoCycler"
     ```sh
     # it will generate a '/path/to/sample.zarr' directory